UTA Flight 772: Incident

 On Tuesday, 19 September 1989 the McDonnell Douglas DC-10 aircraft took off from N'Djamena International Airport at 13:13.
-Forty-six minutes later, at its cruising altitude of 35100 ft, a suitcase bomb exploded in the cargo hold, causing UTA Flight 772 to break up over the Sahara 450 km east of Agadez in the southern Ténéré of Niger.
+Forty-six minutes later, at its cruising altitude of 35100 ft, a suitcase bomb exploded in the cargo hold, causing UTA Flight 772 to break up over the Sahara 450 km east of Agadez in the southern Ténéré and to the north of the Termit Massif in the Zinder Region of Niger.
 The explosion scattered debris over hundreds of square miles of desert.
-All 156 passengers and 14 crew members died.
+All 170 occupants were killed.

 Victims

-Among the victims was Bonnie Pugh (née Barnes), wife of Robert L. Pugh, American ambassador to Chad at the time.

-Eight of the fatalities were oil workers (from Esso, Parker, Schlumberger) coming back from the completed drilling of the Kome-3 borehole in southern Chad.
+The victims came from 18 different countries, the majority being French, Chadian, and Congolese nationals.
 After the plane was bombed, Leonardo Leonardi, a spokesperson for the Italian Embassy in Paris, said that the embassy believed that six Italians were on the flight.
 A spokesperson of the Friars Minor Capuchin religious order said that two members of the order were on board the aircraft.
-The bishop of Moundou was on the flight.
+The bishop of Moundou, Chad, was also on the flight.

-The victims came from 18 different countries, the majority being French, Chadian, and Congolese nationals: 54 French, 48 nationals of People's Republic of Congo, 25 Chadians, 9 Italians, 7 Americans, 5 Cameroonians, 4 Britons, 3 nationals of Zaire (now Democratic Republic of the Congo), 3 Canadians, 2 Central Africans, 2 Malians, 2 Swiss, 1 Algerian, 1 Bolivian, 1 Belgian, 1 Greek, 1 Moroccan and 1 Senegalese.
+The other countries with victims were Algeria, Belgium, Bolivia, Cameroon, Canada, the Central African Republic, Greece, Mali, Morocco, Senegal, Switzerland, the United Kingdom, the United States, and Zaire (now the Democratic Republic of the Congo).

+Eight of the fatalities were oil workers (from Esso, Parker, and Schlumberger) returning following the completion of drilling of the Kome-3 borehole in southern Chad.

+Among the victims was Bonnie Barnes Pugh (née Coverley), wife of Robert L. Pugh, American ambassador to Chad at the time.
+50 of the 170 victims were never identified.